 Doctors use what’s called “survival statistics” to understand the likelihood of a patient beating the disease.

-According to the National Cancer Institute, 37.9% of patients are alive five years after a gastric cancer diagnosis.
+According to the National Cancer Institute, 37.9% of patients are alive five years after a gastric cancer diagnosis (in the U.S.).

 Detailed survival statistics are based on where the cancer is located and if it has spread: